-Now that summer is over, and we can focus more on our work schedules and family, we can now throw in some clutter therapy as well.
+Now that summer is over, and we can focus more on our work schedules and family, Tonia Tomlin has some fall organization tips for you.
 De-cluttering your closets, bathroom drawers, and desk areas will give you the answer you’ve needed to start fresh this fall.

 In my fourteen years of organizing for clients, friends and family, I have discovered that profiling unorganized spaces has been my expertise.
 The catalyst questions just came easily to me.
 For example, before you decide what needs to be de-cluttered, ask yourself, “What is going to make me the most productive?”
 Do you desire a clean, straight-lined office?
 Then don’t start in your kitchen!
 After that, you decide what kind of person you are, as far as how you sort your clutter.
 Am I am an ‘Out-of-Sight, Out-of-Mind Person?
 Am I an Over Organizer?
 Am I a “Stacker?”
 Identifying these will help you decide what systems are going to work best for you.